heterodb/web/html/recruit.md

 @en{
 - Send your resume to `contact@heterodb.com`.
 - In addition to your background, skills and professionals, please write down the following items, if any.
-    - SNA account (github, twitter, facebook, ...)
+    - SNS account (github, twitter, facebook, ...)
     - Contributions to major open source projects (Linux kernel, PostgreSQL, ...)
     - Graduation of IPA Mitoh Project, or security camp.
 - Next to the documentary screening, we will have an oral interview on web conference system.